 Firstly, what is Afterpay and how does it work?

 Afterpay is one of the largest buy now, pay later (BNPL) services operating in Australia.
-These services enable you to purchase a product or service upfront from a participating retailer and repay the amount to your BNPL provider in instalments over a short period, usually in four instalments over four to eight weeks.
+These services enable you to purchase a product or service upfront from a participating retailer and repay the amount to your BNPL provider in instalments over a short period, usually in four instalments over two to six weeks.

 The main benefit of using these services is that you don’t have to pay any interest on your repayments or, in some cases, any fees.
 However, many BNPL providers do charge certain fees for using their service.